 - Estimate the soil concentration on the range area of interest and the mass fluxes off the range to other media (i.e. surface water and groundwater), given the mass loading rate of MC

 - Estimate the media concentrations at points of interest off-range, given the mass fluxes to other media

 - Determine if protective health benchmark concentrations are exceeded, given the media concentrations at points of interest off the range

-The Hydro-Geo-Chemical Toolkit (HGCT) in TREECS provides tools for estimating soil properties, soil erosion rates, hydrologic variables, and Darcy velocity for either point estimates or spatially varying data associated with GIS map files.
-The HGCT spatial functions require all grid files to be at the same spatial extent and grid cell resolution.
-Input parameters include:
+- The Hydro-Geo-Chemical Toolkit (HGCT) provides tools for estimating soil properties, soil erosion rates, hydrologic variables, and Darcy velocity for either point estimates or spatially varying data associated with GIS map files.

-Geographic information system (GIS) tools provide a basic set of GIS analysis capabilities for supporting the spatial option within the HGCT.
+- Geographic Information System (GIS) Tools provide a basic set of GIS analysis capabilities for supporting the spatial option within the HGCT.
 The GIS tools support the ESRI Shapefile, Grid File, and Image File formats.
-GIS features include the following:

 Learn more about the system of tools at the TREECS website.